hummusonrails/school-health-declaration-automation/README.md

 This is an automation script that will fill out the school's daily health declaration requirement for each child in the parent portal dashboard.

 It can be run manually or can be connected to a scheduler to run once a day.

+## How To Use

+To use the automation script locally on your machine:

+* Clone the repository
+* Run `bundle install`
+* Update the values in `.env.sample` and rename it to `.env`.
+(See (Environment Variables)[#environment-variables] for a description of the values)
+* Run `bundle exec ruby declare.rb`
+* The script will output `Sent from successfully` or report what went wrong at the conclusion of its execution

+### Environment Variables

+You need to provide three environment variables for the automation script:

+* `USERNAME`: Your username you obtained from the Ministry of Education
+* `PASSWORD`: Your password you obtained from the Ministry of Education
+* `URL`: The unique school website entry point provided by tik-tak, i.e. (`https://my_school.tik-tak.net/enter_tofes_briut`)

+## Contributing

+Contributions to the code are always welcome.
+You can either raise an issue to be discussed or submit a pull request directly.

+## License

+This script is under the [MIT License](LICENSE.txt).